justgage/bubpub.js/README.md

 ##Features:

  - "Talking objects" that publish events when the change.
- - Event que that doesn't duplicate or interrupt code.
+ - Event queue that doesn't duplicate or interrupt code.
  - Nesting (or name spacing) events that "bubble" up the chain when they are fired.

 #Uses